ipozdnyakov/small_x_dijets/readme.txt

 3. CONTENT OF THE PROJECT
 -------------------------
-Initial commit consisted of separate folders each of which is containing a similar set of source files intended to perform specific task (efficiency study, plotting variables, etc.) Using git allows one to make more sofisticated and flexible control and reuse of similar parts, so it goes.

-- finally master branch should be a "button" for running full analysis

 /Docs		- contains detailed information on various aspects of the analysis,
 		  additional to this readme.txt